-The acquisition of ADI was completed on February 9, 2017.
+The acquisition of ADI was completed on the Acquisition Date.
 Pursuant to the Arrangement, SRC shareholders received 3.0 ADI shares for each SRC share outstanding at the Acquisition Date.
 On February 8, 2017, and as a condition of the Arrangement, ADI shareholders received one-quarter of a warrant in respect of each ADI share held, with each whole warrant (each, a "Warrant") having a five-year term and a strike price of \$0.333 per share.

-On closing of the Arrangement and Transaction (see Note 5b), the Company had 510,488,999 common shares issued and outstanding with approximately 57% of the common shares being held by former shareholders of SRC, 31% by former shareholders of ADI, 8% by Sprott Inc. ("Sprott") and 4% by a fund managed by a subsidiary of Sprott together with Term Oil Inc.
+On closing of the Arrangement and Transaction (see Note 6b), the Company had 510,488,999 common shares issued and outstanding with approximately 57% of the common shares being held by former shareholders of SRC, 31% by former shareholders of ADI, 8% by Sprott Inc. ("Sprott") and 4% by a fund managed by a subsidiary of Sprott together with Term Oil Inc. (a corporation controlled by A.R.
+(Rick) Rule IV, a director and chief investment officer of the Company).

-As part of the Arrangement, ADI shareholders approved a name change of ADI to "Sprott Resource Holdings Inc." together with the TSX approving the graduation of ADI from the Toronto Venture Exchange to the TSX.
+As part of the Arrangement, ADI shareholders approved a name change of ADI to "Sprott Resource Holdings Inc." together with the TSX approving the graduation of the Company from the Toronto Venture Exchange to the TSX, and at the same time SRC was delisted from the TSX.

 The Company has determined that the acquisition of ADI was a business combination in accordance with IFRS 3, Business Combinations, and as such has accounted for it in accordance with this standard using the acquisition method with SRC as the acquirer.
-Although legally the previous ADI acquired 100% of the common shares of SRC and the previous ADI legal entity remains the top public entity in the corporate structure, SRC was determined to be the accounting acquirer, through completion of a reverse acquisition, as its shareholders retain majority control post-Arrangement, the composition of the Board reflects a majority of pre-Arrangement SRC Board members, and SRC has retained key management functions of the combined business.
-The Company incurred transaction costs of \$1.7 million related to the Arrangement, with \$1.6 million expensed in the year ended December 31, 2016 and \$0.1 million expensed in 2017 in accordance with IFRS 3, Business Combinations.
+Although legally ADI acquired 100% of the common shares of SRC and the ADI legal entity remains the top public entity in the corporate structure, SRC was determined to be the accounting acquirer, through completion of a reverse acquisition, as its shareholders retain majority control post-Arrangement, the composition of the Board reflects a majority of pre-Arrangement SRC Board members, and SRC has retained key management functions of the combined business.
+The Company incurred and expensed transaction costs of \$1.7 million related to the Arrangement in the year ended December 31, 2016 in accordance with IFRS 3, Business Combinations.
 The Company also incurred \$0.1 million of share issue costs which were netted against share capital and warrants.